ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/getting-started/index.md

 | [[note]]
 | | Want to know more?
 | |
-| | Want to see some full examples of customising ag-Grid using Angular components?
+| | Want to see some full examples of customising AG Grid using Angular components?
 See this blog
 | | written by Max Koretskyi (aka Angular in Depth Wizard)
 | | <a href="https://blog.ag-grid.com/learn-to-customize-angular-grid-in-less-than-10-minutes/" target="_blank">
 | | Learn to customise Angular grid in less than 10 minutes</a>.
 | |
-| | A full working examples of ag-Grid and Angular can be found in
+| | A full working examples of AG Grid and Angular can be found in
 | | [Github](https://github.com/ag-grid/ag-grid-angular-cli-example), illustrating
 | | (amongst others) rich grids, filtering with angular components and master/detail.

 [[only-react]]
 | [[note]]
-| | Please refer to our [Compatibility Chart](#ag-grid--react-compatibility-chart) for Supported Versions of React & ag-Grid.
+| | Please refer to our [Compatibility Chart](#ag-grid--react-compatibility-chart) for Supported Versions of React & AG Grid.
 |
 | ## Getting Started
 |
 | <video-section src="https://www.youtube.com/embed/6PA45adHun8" title="Getting Started Video Tutorial">
-|     In this article, we will walk you through the necessary steps to add ag-Grid
+|     In this article, we will walk you through the necessary steps to add AG Grid
 |     (both <a href="../licensing/">Community and Enterprise</a> are covered) to an existing
 |     React project, and configure some of the essential features of it.
 We will show you some of the
 |     fundamentals of the grid (passing properties, using the API, etc).
 As a bonus, we will also tweak the